karol-dubas/MultithreadingCSharp/README.md

 1. What happens if `Task.WhenAny` returns the first completed task and the next task throws an exception or `Task.WhenAll`?

+1. `Task.WhenAll/WhenAny` exceptions
+    When `Task.WhenAll/WhenAny` are awaited it ensures that if any task failed within method, the exception will be propagated back to the calling context.

 1. `Task.WhenAll` exceptions and `Parallel` [link](https://code-maze.com/csharp-execute-multiple-tasks-asynchronously/)

 1. Explore the benefits of `ConfigureAwait(false)`